-Cash flow is the incoming and outgoing cash from any business and is representative of the operating activities of the company.
-Every entrepreneur and small business owner instinctively knows that cash flow management is very important to keeping their business successful.
-Many startups fail because they don’t have a health cash flow.
+Cash flow is the incoming and outgoing cash from any business and represents the company’s operating activities.
+Every entrepreneur and small business owner instinctively knows that cash flow management is critical to keep their business successful.
+Many startups fail because they don’t have a healthy cash flow.

-For a small business to be healthy it is essential for it to keep track of its cash flow and have a grip on the expenses and income.
+For a small business to be healthy, it is essential to keep track of its cash flow and grip on the expenses and income.
 Here are some things a new entrepreneur should do to be in charge of the cash flow situation of their business.

 Having a forecast that lists all costs expected and income each month is essential for every small business.
-It is important to include all items even if they seem relatively small and also be aware of any seasonal variations that may occur in your monthly forecast.
-Talking to an expert if you are unable to formulate a plan on your own can be a good idea.
+It is important to include all items, even if they seem relatively small, and be aware of any seasonal variations in your monthly forecast.
+Talking to an expert if you cannot formulate a plan on your own can be a good idea.

 Managing your business’ inventory well is another way of keeping cash flow under control.
 Holding too much inventory can become a hurdle.
 Monitor all stock records to keep track of inventory available.

 Having a good banking partner can be very important to a start-up or even an older small business.
 A good bank will help your business by sanctioning overdrafts and credit lines when you need them.
 Keep communication open with the bank and stay in their good books during other times.

 Use technology to keep track of cash flow.